tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

       ctx.rect(x,y,width,height);
       ctx.closePath();
       ```
      - D) So we now have a path, but we can't see it.
-Now we need to stroke and/or fill the rectangular path like so. *Note that the order of these two calls **will** have an effect on the appearance of the drawing*:
+Now we need to stroke and/or fill the rectangular path like so. *Note that the order of these two calls **WILL** have an effect on the appearance of the drawing*:
      ```js
      ctx.stroke();
      ctx.fill();